kin-labs/kin-ios-ramp-demo/README.md

 The quickest way to get started is by following the [tutorial](https://kintegrate.dev/tutorials/getting-started-ios-sdk/) or by downloading the [starter kit](https://kintegrate.dev/starters/kin-ios-starter/).

-## Test Enviroment
+## Test Environment

 At the time of this writing the SOLANA_KIN asset is not listed on Ramp's test enviroment.
-This demo connects directly to the production enviroment in order to show KIN as an option.
+This demo connects directly to the production environment in order to show KIN as an option.

 To switch your demo to the test environment you need to specify a [test network](https://docs.ramp.network/testing-environments).